-Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That this Act is intended to regulate all forms of interstate and foreign radio transmissions and communications within the United States, its Territories and possessions; to maintain the control of the United States over all the channels of interstate and foreign radio transmission; and to provide for the use of such channels, but not the ownership thereof, by individuals, firms, or corporations, for limited periods of time, under licenses granted by Federal authority, and no such license shall be construed to oreate any right, beyond the terms, conditions, and periods of the license.
-That no person, firm, company, or corporation shall use or operate any apparatus for the transmission of energy or communica-tions or signals by radio ... except under and in accordand a provide the state of the
+Be it enacted by the Scnate and House of Representatives of the United States of America in Congress assembled, That this Act is intended to regulate all forms of interstate and this Act is intended to regulate all forms of interstate and foreign radio ransmissions, nd communications within the United States, its Territories and possessions; to maintain the control of the United States over all the channels of interstate and foreign radio transmission; and to provide for the use of such channels, but not the ownership thereof, by individuals, firms, or corporations, for limited periods of by individuals, firms, or corporations, for limited periods of time, under licenses granted by Federal authority, and no such license shall be construed to create any right, beyond the terms, conditions, and periods of the license.
+That no person, firm, company, or corporation shall use or operate any apparatus for the transm.ssion of energy or communica-tions or signals by radio . . . except under and in accord-ance with this Act and with a license in that behalf granted under the provisions of this Act.
+SEC.
+3. That a commission is hereby created and estaba